Yzalú - Rap, Feminism and Blackness

 The short documentary shows Yzalú’s journey as a rapper while being a physically disabled black woman from the outskirts of the megalopolis of Sao Paulo, discovering feminism and fighting racism through her music.
 It approaches her most famous song, "Mulheres Negras", which became an anthem among black feminists in Brazil.

-- It was awarded by CineB Solar, an itinerant circuit that takes cinema to communities and universities in São Paulo;
+- Awarded by CineB Solar, an itinerant circuit that takes cinema to communities in São Paulo

-- It was selected as one of the best productions made between 2017 and 2018 by a competition of the City Hall of São Paulo.
+- One of the best productions made between 2017 and 2018 by a competition of the City Hall of São Paulo

 Today, fight!
 Tomorrow, rise!

 The firing of tear gas and rubber bullets at protesters during Brazil’s largest demonstrations in 2013 raised concerns over police aggression after two protesters were blinded by riot police.
 Find out how Sergio Silva, a 31-year-old photojournalist, and Vitor Araujo, a 19-year-old student, dealed with their police-inflicted disabilities.